 In 2020 after a Council water main ruptured and damaged a polyethylene gas main the Whanganui low pressure network was flooded with water.
 The operation required to remove the water from the older metallic mains was difficult as pigging operations were not possible.
-As a result two sections of metallic main were replaced with polyethylene and there are plans for further replacement in 2020/21.
+As a result metallic mains in two street blocks were immediately replaced with polyethylene and in 2020/21 another block replaced.